I’ve been charged. What do I do?

 Understanding criminal charges in Australia

 When you've been charged by police, it means law enforcement believes you may have committed a criminal offence.
 A charge is a formal allegation that initiates the criminal justice process.
-Understanding what this means and your rights is an important first step.
+What this means, and a person's rights, are matters people often consider early on.

 In Australia, being charged is different from being arrested or questioned.
 You may be charged after police questioning, and once charged, you enter the formal court system.
 The charge sets out the specific offence you're alleged to have committed.
-This is a critical time, and seeking urgent criminal lawyer advice may help you understand your options and protect your rights.
+At this stage, some people obtain advice from a criminal lawyer to understand the options that may be available.

 Key points: